-Citation generators are tools in which you type the information regarding the citation (instead of pulling directly from a database or catalog) - they usually have a form to help guide you in what information is needed - and then they format it into the style you need.
+Citation generators are tools in which you use a DOI or type the information regarding the citation (instead of pulling directly from a database or catalog) - they usually have a form to help guide you in what information is needed - and then they format it into the style you need.

 For a jump start to a formatted citation:

 Caveat: As with any tool like these, is it not guaranteed to be accurate all of the time.
 To be certain everything is perfect, consult the offical style manuals.